cl0ne/cryptopotato-bot/README.md

 ## Current Features
 * `/me message`
- * message is required
- * Shows a message about yourself in the chat
+    - Shows a message about yourself in the chat
- * Example: `/me hit the wall`
+    - Example: `/me hit the wall`

 ## Planned Features
 * None for now